rlewan/docker-postgresql/README.md

 # docker-postgresql

-A simple project to play around with docker postgres image.
+A simple project to play around with docker PostgreSQL container.
 Extends the [postgres](https://hub.docker.com/_/postgres/) image from Docker Hub to allow setting up additional users and corresponding databases on container initialization.

 ## Sample usage